Winter morning after rain, Gardiner's Creek

-Winter morning after rain, Gardiner's Creek is a 1886 painting by the Australian artist Tom Roberts.
+Winter morning after rain, Gardiner's Creek is an 1885 painting by the Australian artist Tom Roberts.
 The painting depicts a man on horseback driving a small group of cattle across a timber trestle bridge over Gardiners Creek, then on the outskirts of Melbourne.

 The painting was acquired by the Art Gallery of South Australia in 2011 as a gift from the MJM Carter AO collection to celebrate the gallery's 130th anniversary.